The Bullet Within: Background, promotion and release

-The Kickstarter ended on December 5, with a final total of just over £11,000.
+The Kickstarter ended on 5 December, with a final total of just over £11,000.

-On March 15, 2014, a music video for the track "The Bullet", directed an animated by Simon Carter, was released on the official Birdeatsbaby Youtube channel.
+On 15 March 2014 a music video for the track "The Bullet", directed an animated by Simon Carter, was released on the official Birdeatsbaby Youtube channel.
 The song was also released as a single with a cover of Muse's "Muscle Museum" as a B-side.
-On July 1, a video was released for the song "Spiders", featuring Gabby Young and directed by former Birdeatsbaby drummer Philippa Bloomfield.
+On 1 July a video was released for the song "Spiders", featuring Gabby Young and directed by former Birdeatsbaby drummer Philippa Bloomfield.

-In the summer of 2014, the band went on a short tour of the UK and Ireland, beginning at the YouBloom Festival in Dublin on June 14.
-On July 11, 2014, the band held an album launch party, playing a show at The Macbeth in London, featuring musician Emberhoney as their opening act.
-The full album was released on July 14.
+In the summer of 2014, the band went on a short tour of the UK and Ireland, beginning at the YouBloom Festival in Dublin on 14 June.
+On 11 July 2014 the band held an album launch party, playing a show at The Macbeth in London, featuring musician Emberhoney as their opening act.
+The full album was released on 14 July.

-After its release, the band continued to put out music videos for songs from the album, beginning with "Hands Of Orlac" on February 5, 2015.
-This was followed by a videos for "Tenterhooks" (March 11) and the B-side track "Muscle Museum" (May 13).
-A video for the song "Silence" was released on September 28, directed by longtime Birdeatsbaby collaborator Dominic William Stoate.
+After its release, the band continued to put out music videos for songs from the album, beginning with "Hands Of Orlac" on 5 February 2015.
+This was followed by a videos for "Tenterhooks" (11 March) and the B-side track "Muscle Museum" (13 May).
+A video for the song "Silence" was released on 28 September, directed by longtime Birdeatsbaby collaborator Dominic William Stoate.
 The video features graphic imagery of slaughterhouses, provided by the animal rights organizations PETA and Viva!, projected over Fitzgerald's face as she sings.
-Finally, a video for "My Arms Will Open Wide", directed by Richard Anthony Dunford, was released on November 4, 2015.
+Finally, a video for "My Arms Will Open Wide", directed by Richard Anthony Dunford, was released on 4 November 2015.